ibmendoza/anchor/README.md

 Chef, Puppet, Ansible and Salt are leaky abstractions like ORM, forever chasing a moving target which is the CLI of programs that actually matter.
 This is the CM version of the subjective debate between ORM and SQL.
 A script-based configuration management tool is in the same vein as the SQL argument, just as there is jQuery versus Angular/Ember debate.
 Bear in mind that software design is inherently subjective.

-Don't mistake my viewpoint.
+But don't get me wrong.
 If you are fine with your current CM tools, then by all means use it.
 This is not meant to start a senseless flame war.
 As I have said in my blog http://itjumpstart.wordpress.com,

 "Objectivity is falsifiability.
 Subjectivity is individuality".